 St. Francis does not have a school nurse or formal sickroom.
-If a student becomes ill during the school day, she must report to the Attendance Office, where the parent/guardian will be notified.
+If a student becomes ill during the school day, she must report to the main office in the St. Francis building, where the parent/guardian will be notified.
 A student who is too ill to attend class may not remain at school.
-If an ill student misses a class before notifying the Attendance Office, the absence will be treated as an absent cut and detention will be assigned.
+Students who present with symptoms of COVID-19 or any other illness will be required to automatically be picked up by their parents or designee.
+They may not remain on campus.
+The school will not put a student into a UBER/LYFT type vehicle.